dapldev/openpay/README.md

-This docmetation basically for composer php. if you want to use our sdk for composer based php like laravel go to install Openpay composer package run the below command composer require openpay-sdk/openpaylaravel dev-master.
-There is an instruction for the use. here openpay-sdk is vander name
+This docmetation basically for composer php. if you want to use our sdk for composer based php like laravel go to install Openpay composer package run the below command composer require openpayau/openpaylaravel dev-master.
+There is an instruction for the use. here openpayau is vander name
 Laravel Framework:
 ------------------------------------------
 ------------------------------------------

-1. To install Openpay composer package run the below command composer require openpay-sdk/openpaylaravel dev-master
+1. To install Openpay composer package run the below command composer require openpayau/openpaylaravel dev-master

-   *After Installation give write permission to the log folder in the path "/vendor/openpay-sdk/
+   *After Installation give write permission to the log folder in the path "/vendor/openpayau/
     openpay/lib/Openpay/log".

 2. Include the Openpay.php in the any controller page